cligs/projects/graphs/vector-similarity/readme.md

 ## Description

-Illustration of two three vector similarity measures, Euclidean distance (ΔE) and Manhattan distance (ΔM) as well as the angle α used for the Cosine distance.
+Illustration of three vector similarity measures, Euclidean distance (ΔE) and Manhattan distance (ΔM) as well as the angle α used for the Cosine distance.

 ## Metadata